Gathering of non-wood forest products — Strategic Scorecard

 -

-ER07Structural Knowledge Asymmetry 3View ER07 attribute detailsModerate Knowledge Asymmetry.
+ER07Structural Knowledge Asymmetry 3 solutions 3View ER07 attribute detailsModerate Knowledge Asymmetry.
 Traditional, localized ecological knowledge remains vital for productivity; however, the proliferation of GIS mapping, remote sensing, and digital yield-tracking platforms is increasingly commodifying harvesting intelligence.

 - Metric: Digital mapping tools can reduce 'scouting time' by up to 30%, lowering the competitive advantage of purely anecdotal harvesting knowledge.